Bro-Pals/SimpleJavascriptLib/README.md

 like to make it so I can do stuff like read image data, get sprites froms spritesheets, and other stuff that I might typically do when making games (mostly for gamejams)

+The ```physics.js``` is horribly broken right now, and I've reproduced the less-broken form of it in ```simplephysics.js```, so if I were you I would use the latter because I still suck at physics code. :P

 #Using the Canvas Drawing

 These are things found in ```setup.js```